 Flattery is in the Bible in several places, including the Psalms, Proverbs, the book of Job and elsewhere.
 Several Psalms (Psalm 5, 12, 36, 49, 78) equate the false words of flattering with lying, deceiving, hiding sin, and promoting wickedness.
 Job understood that such lying words were not something that was acceptable to God.

-22. For I do not know how to give flattering titles to any man, else my Maker would soon take me away (Job 32:22, HBFV throughout)
+For I do not know how to give flattering titles to any man, else my Maker would soon take me away (Job 32:22, HBFV throughout).

 Like most leaders Herod Agrippa I, who ruled Galilee and Perea for the Roman Empire, loved to be flattered.
-There came a day, however, when the smooth words of others would cost him his life.
+There came a day, however, when the smooth words of others, and his reaction to them, would cost him his life.

 The Tyrians and Sidonians, fearful Herod could punish them by withholding much needed supplies, decided to flatter him in the hopes of calming the tension between them.